 Around the falls, there are plenty of hiking trails for those who are feeling fit.
 One of the most popular is the Vikingsholm Trail, a gentle hike of around a quarter-mile rated easy.

 If you’re looking for family-friendly things to do in Tahoe that are easy to access, Lower Eagle Falls is an excellent option.
 It’s undoubtedly one of the more incredible experiences on the Tahoe rim trail.

 See Related: Fun & Best Things to Do in Murphys, California

 Pope Beach is the perfect respite from hiking and sightseeing around Lake Tahoe.
 This sandy beach spans three-quarters of a mile, providing ample opportunity for swimming, kayaking, paddle boarding, and jet skiing.

-One of the most popular sandy beaches in Lake Tahoe, the famous Pope Beach is a great place to kick back and unwind.
-The water is crystal clear, the sand is fine and the views are remarkable.
+One of Lake Tahoe’s most popular sandy beaches, the famous Pope Beach, is a great place to kick back and unwind.
+The water is crystal clear, the sand is fine, and the views are remarkable.

 Pope Beach is divided into two segments, North and South.
-The northern part is the most popular with families due to the playground and picnic area.
+The northern part is popular with families due to the playground and picnic area.

 While the south shore, with its volleyball court and barbeque pits, is favored by young adults.
-But no matter where you end up, you’re sure to have a great time!
+But no matter where you end up, you will have a great time!

-If you’re looking to stay near Pope Beach, consider one of the many hotels in the vicinity.
+If you’re looking to stay near Pope Beach, consider one of the many nearby hotels.
 The Beach Retreat & Lodge at Tahoe is just a short drive away, making it a particularly convenient choice.